TimButterfield/LambdaSurprise/README.md

 What happens when you have use a background thread in an AWS lambda?

-This repository was created as part of a [blog post](https://blog.timbutterfield.co.uk/2020/02/11/serverless-deploy-developer-policy/) about using a third party SDK without giving consideration to whether the package in question was fit for my execution model.
-Hours of confusion ensued as a conseqeunce of not giving thought to that question, wanting to iterate quickly and considering the code from the SDK I was about to use.
+This repository was created as part of a [blog post](https://blog.timbutterfield.co.uk/2020/02/11/serverless-deploy-developer-policy/) about using Open Source Software without giving consideration to whether it is fit for the execution model.
+In my case, hours of confusion ensued as a consequence of wanting to iterate quickly, not reading the SDK source code and not giving thought to whether the SDK was right for use in an AWS Lambda.

 #### TLDR